Where to get Medical Care in Rome

 Non-Emergency Care

 Getting medical care can be difficult and perhaps even provoke anxiety for the simple fact that you are now in a city where finding English speaking medical professionals can be limited if you don’t know where to go.
 Unlike home, walking into a clinic or a hospital doesn’t guarantee medical services in your desired language.
-So, if you are in need of an English-speaking doctor, MedinAction is the fastest and easiest solution for you.
+So, if you are in need of an English-speaking doctor in Rome, MedinAction is the fastest and easiest solution for you.
 MedinAction provides on-demand house call services and sends an English-speaking doctor right to your dorm, house or hotel.
 The MedinAction doctors are guaranteed to be at your doorstep within 60-90 minutes, and if required, they can even coordinate referrals to local clinics or hospitals for further tests, treatments or care.
 It’s as easy as making a phone call or making a request via the MedinAction website or App.

 If you’re searching for other English-speaking medical services in Rome, check out our guide.